zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 You can configure your pipelines at runtime in the following ways:

-- `BaseParameters`: Runtime configuration passed down to steps.
+- `BaseParameters`: Runtime configuration passed down to steps as parameters.
 - `BaseSettings`: Runtime settings passed down to stack components and pipelines.

 In this section, we will focus on `BaseParameters`, and in the Advanced Guide we will